A Caratheodory theorem for the bidisk via Hilbert space methods: Introduction

-It is known that some parts of the Julia-Carath\'eodory Theorem do extend to the polydisk, but that some do not.
-K.~W\l odarczyk \cite{wlo87}, F.~Jafari \cite{jaf93} and M.~Abate \cite{ab98} obtained partial analogs for the polydisk.
-After appropriate modification condition (\ref{A}) still implies the existence of nontangential limits and an inequality like Julia's inequality (\ref{jul7}), but in dimensions greater than $1$ it does {\em not} imply the existence of an angular gradient (the natural analog of angular derivative: Definition \ref{4.4}).
+It is known that some parts of the Julia-Carath\'eodory Theorem do extend to the Schur class of the polydisk, but that some do not.
+The Schur class of the polydisk $\D^n$ is the set of analytic functions from $\D^n$ to $\D^-$.
+K.~W\l odarczyk \cite{wlo87}, F.~Jafari \cite{jaf93} and M.~Abate \cite{ab98} obtained partial analogs of the Julia-Carath\'eodory Theorem for the polydisk.
+Condition (\ref{A}) is replaced by the analogous condition (\ref{zm}); it still implies the existence of nontangential limits and an inequality like Julia's inequality (\ref{jul7}), but in dimensions greater than $1$ it does {\em not} imply the existence of an angular gradient (the natural analog of angular derivative: Definition \ref{4.4}).

+We show in this paper that, in the case of the bidisk $\D^2$, there is nevertheless a rich differential structure for a Schur class function $\ph$ at points $\tau$ satisfying (\ref{zm}):